DOI10.47051/YVFD8181

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..15,16 Alopoglossus buckleyi is included in this category mainly on the basis of the species’ wide distribution, presence in protected areas, and presumed large stable populations.15 Thus, the species is considered to be facing no major immediate extinction threats.
 However, some populations are in areas experiencing forest fires and deforestation caused by large-scale mining and the expansion of the agricultural frontier.17,18

-Distribution: Alopoglossus buckleyi is native to the upper Amazon basin and adjacent foothills of the Andes in Brazil, Colombia, Ecuador, and Peru.18 The species has been recorded at elevations between 213 m and 2099 m (Fig. 2).
+Distribution: Alopoglossus buckleyi is native to the upper Amazon basin and adjacent foothills of the Andes in Brazil, Colombia, Ecuador (Fig. 2), and Perú.18

 Distribution of Alopoglossus buckleyi in Ecuador